Children’s Rights In The UAE

 The UAE system of child protection spans healthcare, education, and family support, ensuring that every child benefits from a stable and nurturing environment.

-The 2018 National Family Policy is a shining example of the UAE’s dedication to fostering happiness and cohesion within families.
+The 2018 National Family Policy is a leading example of the UAE’s dedication to fostering happiness and cohesion within families.

 Multiple authorities across the UAE work tirelessly to support these goals, aiming to build a society where children's rights are a top priority.
 As a result of these efforts, the UAE has ranked highly on international indices related to children’s rights, including excelling in the implementation of United Nations Sustainable Development Goals across areas such as child vaccination programmes and antenatal care.